hucker/ten8t/README.md

 As you might expect running this will also provide 3 passing test results with richer data using the TR object.
-Note that these functions yield results rather than return them and some tags have been added, foreshadowing that you will be able to run the "foo" tests or the "fum" tests because the check function has be tagged with catagories.
+Note that these functions yield results rather than return them and some tags have been added, foreshadowing that you will be able to run the "foo" tests or the "fum" tests because the check function has be tagged with `categories`.

 Now we can add more complexity running more complex code.
 Tag check functions with attributes to allow subsets of checks to be run.
 Below